Ha-Duong-88/Credit_Risk_Analysis/README.md

 ### Summary

 All of the models used for this credit risk analysis demonstrate weak precision in determining if a credit risk is high.
 There were higher false positives for the RandomOverSamper, SMOTE, and SMOTEEN mdels compared to the Ensemble models.
 The Ensemble models improved the sensitivity score to 91% for the high credit risk class which means that they performed better at predicting high credit risk applicants.
 The downside is that the models also predict a high number of false positives meaning a high nunber of low credit risk applicants could also be excluded from being offered credit.
 Therefore, this would negatively impact the company's credit lending strategy and revenus.
 Ideally, a strong model(s) would be able to predict a high nunber of true positives or high number of low credit risk applicant to offer credit.

+### Recommendation

 Given the weak performance of the models evaluated, the recommendation is not to utilize them to predict credit risk.